guoyingwei6/Obsidian-DidaSync/README.md

 ## Quick Start

 1. [Install and enable the plugin](#installation).
-2. Open plugin settings and complete OAuth authorization for your Dida365 or TickTick account.
+2. Open plugin settings and click the **Authorize** button to start the official OAuth flow — you'll be redirected to Dida365 or TickTick's authorization page where you grant permission directly, no account credentials needed.
 3. Open the sidebar or use the ribbon icon to start syncing tasks.

 ## Common Workflows